Devilla/docs/ens-improvement-proposals/ensip-12-avatar-text-records.md

 Clients SHOULD additionally take the following verification steps:

-1. Where the avatar URI was retrieved via forward resolution (starting from an PNS name), call the `addr` function on the same resolver and for the same name to retrieve the Ethereum address to which the name resolves.
-Otherwise, if the avatar URI was retrieved via reverse resolution (starting from an Ethereum address), use that address.
+1. Where the avatar URI was retrieved via forward resolution (starting from an PNS name), call the `addr` function on the same resolver and for the same name to retrieve the Pulsechain address to which the name resolves.
+Otherwise, if the avatar URI was retrieved via reverse resolution (starting from an Pulsechain address), use that address.
 2. Verify that the address from step 1 is an owner of the NFT specified in the URI.
 If it is not, the client MUST treat the URI as invalid and behave in the same manner as they would if no avatar URI was specified.

 Clients MAY support NFT URIs by rewriting them to `https` URIs for a service that provides NFT avatar image resolution support.